-With warmer days ahead, there are lots of things to see and do at National Trust places this summer.
+With warmer days ahead, there are myriad things to see and do at National Trust places this summer.
 Pack a picnic, experience an outdoor Shakespeare performance, or enjoy the cool quiet of a house museum on long hot days.
 Check opening days and hours at links.

 Perfect picnic spots

-Everglades House & Gardens is famous for its spring tulips and cherry blossoms, but summer truly is the season of green at this iconic Blue Mountains garden.
-Have a picnic on the emerald lawns under one of the many heritage trees, then explore the ‘garden rooms’ around the property, including an alpine garden, Asian-inspired glades, and even a fern-filled grotto.
+Everglades House & Gardens is famous for its spring tulips and cherry blossoms, but summer truly is the season of green at this iconic garden located on Dharug and Gundungurra Country in the Blue Mountains.
+Have a picnic on the emerald lawns under one of the many heritage trees, then explore the ‘garden rooms’ around the property, including an alpine garden, Japanese-inspired glades, and even a fern-filled grotto.

-Down south, Retford Park is also a great picnic spot to meet up with family and friends.
-In summer, the vast arboretum is the perfect shady place for a picnic, and there’s even a 1960s pool pavilion to marvel at (no swimming in these blue waters though).
+Down south, Retford Park situated on Gundungurra Country in Bowral, is also a great picnic spot to meet up with family and friends.
+In summer, the vast arboretum is the perfect shady place for a long lunch alfresco, and there’s even a 1960s pool pavilion to marvel at (no swimming in these blue waters though).

 Outdoor events

 The outdoor amphitheatre at Everglades House & Gardens will come to life in January with the Leura Shakespeare Festival.
-There will be special outdoor performances of Much Ado About Nothing, staged by Sport for Jove Theatre Company within the spectacular garden setting.
-Bring some wine, pack a picnic, and get outdoors to immerse yourself in one of the world’s most joyous and entertaining stories.
-From 4 to 19 January 2025.
+There will be special outdoor performances of the playwright’s famous works staged by Sport for Jove Theatre Company within the spectacular garden setting.
+Bring a bottle of wine, pack a picnic, and get outdoors to immerse yourself in Shakespeare’s joyous and entertaining stories.
+From 10 – 25 January 2026.
 Buy tickets.

-Flex your creative muscles in a two-day life drawing workshop hosted at the iconic Norman Lindsay Gallery on 11 – 12 January 2025.
+Flex your creativity in a two-day life drawing workshop hosted at the iconic Norman Lindsay Gallery, situated on Dharug and Gundungurra Country in the Blue Mountains, on 17 – 18 January 2026.
 Be immersed in the beautiful gardens and inspired by Norman Lindsay’s evocative sculptures as you are guided in figurative drawing by professional artist and drawing tutor, Anthony Cahill.
-Tuition is from 9am-3pm daily and the ticket includes models, tuition, use of easels, morning and afternoon tea.
+Tuition is from 9am – 3pm daily and the ticket includes models, tuition, use of easels, morning and afternoon tea.
 Book your spot.

 Off the beaten track

-A heritage garden, vintage ceramics, horse racing memorabilia … Miss Traill’s House in Bathurst packs a lot into one delightful Victorian-era bungalow.
+A heritage garden, vintage ceramics, horse racing memorabilia … Miss Traill’s House situated on Wiradjuri Country, in Bathurst, packs a lot into one delightful Victorian-era bungalow.
 Built in 1845, the house was left to the National Trust by its last resident, Miss Ida Traill in 1976, and contains a fascinating collection of pieces that once belonged to some of the original settlers of the district.

 Have you considered a National Trust (NSW) membership?